 Outcomes: The event will benefit regional wine and wine tourism and will raise the profile of the Beechworth region in an interstate market.
 This event will lead to future trade events and develop into masterclasses and further education to foster the connection with the Beechworth wine region.

 This project involves the redevelopment of the company’s existing website to improve functionality.
-The improved website will include e-newsletter functionality, database integration (between cellar door, restaurant and contacts), shopping cart, automated wine club functions, social feeds, customized site notifications, and multilingual functionality.
+The improved website will include e-newsletter functionality, database integration (between cellar door, restaurant and contacts), shopping cart, automated wine club functions, social feeds, customised site notifications, and multilingual functionality.
 The project also includes a Facebook launch campaign, photography and training for two staff members.

 Outcomes: The winery is well positioned on the outskirts of Melbourne’s west and situated in close proximity to the Werribee Zoo.